xmidt-org/talaria/README.md

 Talaria can emit events as well as the device themselves.
 When this occurs, the event is set to [Caduceus](https://github.com/xmidt-org/caduceus)

-Talaria has three API endpoints to interact with the devices connect to talaria.
+Talaria has three API endpoints to interact with the devices connected to talaria.
-A client should talk to Scytale to handle the fannouts of all talaria.
+A client should talk to Scytale to handle the fannouts to all talarias.

 #### Device Statistics - `/device/{deviceID}/stat` endpoint
-This will fetch the statistics of the connected device.
-Including information such as uptime and bytes send.
+This will fetch the statistics of the connected device, including information such as uptime and bytes sent.

 #### Get Devices - `/devices` endpoint
 Returns all the connected devices and their statistics to the talaria instance.